Changchunsaurus

-Changchunsaurus (meaning "Changchun lizard") is an extinct genus of small herbivorous neornithischian dinosaur from Early or Late Cretaceous deposits of Gongzhuling, Jilin, China.
+Changchunsaurus (meaning "Changchun lizard") is an extinct monotypic genus of small herbivorous neornithischian dinosaur from Early or Late Cretaceous deposits of Gongzhuling, Jilin, China.
 It is the first named dinosaur genus from that region.

 Description

 Changchunsaurus was first named by Zan Shu-Qin, Chen Jun, Jin Li-Yong and Li Tao in 2005.
 The type and only known species is C. parvus ("parvus" meaning "petite"), named for its small size.
 It is known from a skull and skeleton and additional skull fragments.
 All specimens of Changchunsaurus were collected from the Quantou Formation of the Songliao Basin, dating to the Aptian–Cenomanian stages.
 Changchunsaurus is based on the holotype JLUM L0403-j–Zn2, a skeleton and skull, with a premaxilla (upper beak) and partial lower jaw also known.
 Only the skull was figured and described in the official description.

 According to Zan et al. 2005, who described it, the animal shows a combination of features like those of derived ornithopods (reduction in size or loss of some skull fenestrae or holes), and features like those of more basal ornithopods (for example, five teeth in each premaxilla, short toothless portion of upper beak, and a small gap between beak teeth and cheek teeth).
 There is a projection that sticks out from the side of the jugal or cheekbone, with what is described as a "nubble structure".
 The type individual was a small animal, around 1 meter long (3.3 feet, with a skull 11.5 centimeters long (4.5 inches).
 It was originally classified as a basal ornithopod, family unknown, although it was not included in a formal phylogenetic analysis.

 Later, some referred specimens were described and in 2010 its cranial anatomy was revised.